sercantor/basic_shell/README.md

 ## TODO

-- [ ] Adding cd as a built-in command
+- [x] Adding cd as a built-in command
-- [ ] Interpreter sign doesn't work, fix that
+- [x] Interpreter sign doesn't work, fix that
 - [ ] In the main file, the function usage is wonky, find a better way around that
+- [ ] Need to find a better way to implement built-in commands
+- [ ] ctrl+d (EOF) doesn't work, because we dont use while(getline >0), I have to find a better implementation
+- [ ] If I can find a way, I want to add pipes
 - [ ] Provide more comments to easily explain the program